Implications of Distance over Redistricting Maps: Central and Outlier Maps

-In contrast, to a remedial NC map that was drawn by a set of retired judges \cite{herschlag2020quantifying} which is much closer to the centroid (see Figure \ref{fig:dist_hist} red and green marked points).
-Quite interestingly, all gerrymandered maps are in the 99th percentile in terms of distance (for both distance measures and across 3 seeds).
+By contrast, a remedial NC map drawn by a set of retired judges \cite{herschlag2020quantifying} is much closer to the centroid (see Figure \ref{fig:dist_hist} red and green marked symbols).
+Interestingly, all gerrymandered maps are in the 99th percentile in terms of distance (for both distance measures and across three seeds).

-This suggests that we indeed have a method for detecting gerrymandered maps which in comparison to previous methods has the advantage of not needing election results (only a reasonable distance measure) and is very interpretable.
-Further, it is reasonable to consider this as setting a new rule when drawing redistricting maps or at least a guideline: the drawn map should not be very far away from the centroid.
-In Appendix \ref{app:exps} we show the histogram for PA and MD as well.
+This suggests that our method can detect gerrymandered maps with two advantages over previous methods: it does not use election results or partisan outcomes and it is very interpretable.
+Thus, a guideline or rule that maps should not be far away from the centroid can exist alongside reforms that prohibit explicit partisan consideration.